What is a calcaneus fracture?

 - Difficulty bearing weight

-In some instances, a Fracture of the Calcaneus can be associated to other injuries to the foot or ankle.
+In some instances, a calcaneus fracture can be associated to other injuries to the foot or ankle.

-To diagnose a fracture of the calcaneus, your doctor will do a physical examination followed by imaging, such as an x-ray or CT scan.
+To diagnose a calcaneus fracture, your doctor will do a physical examination followed by imaging, such as an x-ray or CT scan.
 These tests will help your doctor also determine the extent of the fractures.
 An MRI may also be helpful in helping your doctor distinguish between a calcaneal fracture and plantar fasciitis.
 Following testing, your doctor will come up with the best treatment plan for your condition.

 Treatment for a fractured calcaneus will vary by individual and the severity of the fracture.
 In many cases, the treatment is non-invasive and requires immobilization with a cast or boot.
 These fractures can be difficult to treat, however, as treatment requires the repair of multiple fractures in the heel bone, as well as restoring the subtalar joint, which connects the heel to the leg.
 Given that this area bears most of the body’s weight, it can be tricky to convince this area to heal properly.
 Immobilization may be one of the more commonly utilized routes to treat the bone, usually by a cast of some sort.
 These fractures can take six months to heal.